adwalvekar/holocaust/README.md

 <br> button to the server which prompts the user to enter the password.
 On successful verification, the recorded data is sent
 <br>to the server in form of JSON.
 The backend deciphers this code and stores into the database.
 <br>
-<br>The Backend removes all special charecters and replaces spaces with under scores
+<br>The Backend removes all special charecters and replaces spaces with under scores.
 <br>
 <br>
 <h2>Form data format</h2>